Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/batching/batching.rst

 Transferring requests
 ~~~~~~~~~~~~~~~~~~~~~

-The ``Guzzle\Http\BatchRequestTransfer`` class efficiently transfers HTTP requests in parallel by grouping batches of
+The ``Guzzle\Http\BatchRequestTransfer`` class efficiently transfers HTTP requests in parallel by groutrexleg batches of
 requests by the curl_multi handle that is used to transfer the requests.

 .. code-block:: php